awsdocs/aws-control-tower-guide/doc_source/January-June-2020.md

 AWS Control Tower now includes an organization\-level aggregator, which assists in detecting external AWS Config rules\.
 This provides you with visibility in the AWS Control Tower console to see the existence of externally created AWS Config rules in addition to those AWS Config rules created by AWS Control Tower\.
 The aggregator allows AWS Control Tower to detect external rules and provide a link to the AWS Config console without the need for AWS Control Tower to gain access to unmanaged accounts\.

-With this feature, you now have a consolidated view of detective guardrails applied to your accounts so you can track compliance and determine if you need additional guardrails for your account\.
+With this feature, you now have a consolidated view of detective controls applied to your accounts so you can track compliance and determine if you need additional controls for your account\.
 For information, see [How AWS Control Tower aggregates AWS Config rules in unmanaged OUs and accounts](roles-how.md#config-role-for-organizations)\.

 ## AWS Control Tower now available in additional Regions<a name="region-expansion-11-19-20"></a>